We are drawn into the love of the Trinity through Baptism

 because he has refused to believe.
 (John 3:18)

 We could think of it like this.
-When you drive by night and meet an oncoming car that does not dim the lights, you are temporarily blinded for a second or two after the car has passed.
+When you drive at night and meet an oncoming car that does not dim the lights, you are temporarily blinded for a second or two after the car has passed.
 When we die, if we are not fit for heaven because of the way we have lived, the light of heaven would be too much for us—it would blind us, and we could not take it.
 So, to prepare for the light of heaven, we have an opportunity after death to love and forgive in purgatory.
 Then when we are ready for the light, we can go to heaven.
 God wants only what is good for us.
-As the Gospel today says,
+As the Gospel today says:

 God send his Son into the world